 This card also comes with these additional perks:

 - Preferred boarding (board after priority but before economy)

 - Earn extra miles on select restaurant purchases via the AAdvantage Dining Program

 - Rental car collision insurance (secondary to your own policy)

 - Insurance for stolen or damaged purchases

-Barclays is ranked fifth for customer satisfaction out of 11 major card issuers, according to the 2019 U.S. Credit Card Satisfaction Study.
-The issuing bank scored 806 on a 1,000-point scale, which is in line with the industry average.
+Barclays is ranked seventh for customer satisfaction out of 11 major card issuers in the J.D.
+Power 2020 U.S. Credit Card Satisfaction Study.
+The issuing bank scored 792 on a 1,000-point scale, which is below the industry average of 809.
 As a cardholder, you’ll also have free access to your FICO score through your online account.
 Barclays customer service can be reached 24/7 by phone.